 We are a caring and happy school that encourages everyone, both children and staff, to give their best.

-We have twelve main themes, which form the basis of our ‘Values’ work in school, they are:
+We have seven main themes, which form the basis of our ‘Values’ work in school, they are:

 Collective Worship Weekly Timetable:

 |Monday 2.25 pm

 Whole school & all staff